MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows-azure-guest-agent.md

 After Azure VM Agent is successfully installed, you can see the following services listed in *services.msc* on the VM:

 - Windows Azure Guest Agent - This service is responsible for configuring various extensions and communications from Guest to Host.
 It's also responsible for collecting logs into *WaAppAgent.log*.
-- Telemetry Service - This service is responsible for sending the telemetry data of the VM to the backend server.
+- Telemetry service - This service is responsible for sending the telemetry data of the VM to the backend server.
 - RDAgent - This service is responsible for the installation of Guest Agent.
 Transparent Installer is also a component of RDAgent that helps to upgrade other components and services of Guest Agent.
 RDAgent is also responsible for sending heartbeats from Guest VM to Host Agent on the physical server.

 > [!NOTE]